When we hear the word “Samaritan,” we think first of someone who helps someone else when they need it.

 In reply Jesus told this story:

 “A man was traveling from his home to another city, when he stopped for gas.
-He wanted to get a cup of coffee, so he had to go to the store.
+He wanted to get a cup of coffee, and he knew he could get that in the store.
 When he had finished pumping his gas, he parked his car in the parking lot.
-While he was on his way into the gas station store, he was attacked by a couple of thugs armed with knives and blackjacks.
+While he was on his way to the gas station store, he was attacked by a couple of thugs armed with knives and blackjacks.
 They beat him unconscious, then went through his pockets and stole his wallet and keys.
 They removed his watch.
-Then they left him there, bleeding, and drove off with his car.
+Then they left him there, bleeding, and drove off in his car.

 “Which of these three do you think was a neighbor to the man who was attacked and robbed?”
 Jesus asked after he was finished telling the story.